February 2018 |

 Kendall Square—the area of Cambridge, Massachusetts, that encompasses MIT—is known for being some of the most expensive commercial real estate in the country.

 “That’s the good news and the bad news,” says Bill Aulet, managing director of the Martin Trust Center for MIT Entrepreneurship.
 “The good news is there’s a reason why it’s so expensive—because this is such a vibrant hub of entrepreneurship.
 The bad news is it’s so expensive that we’ve gotta be really, really careful about how we use it.”

 We recently sat down with Bill to talk about the Martin Trust Center for MIT Entrepreneurship, what it means to be an entrepreneur, how space can enhance the center’s brand and mission, and why you should think beyond wall placements and square footage requirements.
-Hear what he had to say in the video below:
+Hear what he had to say in the video above.